 Wargames Foundry's Street Violence Range:

-www.wargamesfoundry.com
+Website: www.wargamesfoundry.com

 This UK based company produces a wide variety of miniatures covering virtually every period of human history as well as sci-fi and fantasy.
 The sculpting is exquisitely detailed and the casting is exceptional with few flaws making it quite easy to paint.
 The street violence range consists of over 50 different sculpts assembled into a variety of collections of 5 characters.
 Within the range you will find gangsters, beat cops, SWAT team members, thugs, groupies, Yakuza knights, private detectives, street kids, and even a blatant rip-off of the A-Team.
 Who wouldn't wanna be B.A.
 Baracus in a city of the living dead?
 In the Street Violence section of the www.wargamesfoundry.com you'll also find downloadable rules for a game called Street Fight, so you can always get more use out of your miniatures when not playing Zombies!!!